IRIS-Integrated Refugee & Immigrant Services

 Employee Assistance

-Employment is the key to empowerment and self-sufficiency.
+Employment is essential to empowerment and self-sufficiency.
 Through career counseling, job skills training, and outreach to employers, IRIS helps clients prepare for, start, and succeed in jobs.
-In 2020, IRIS helped 120+ refugees and immigrants successfully find work.
+Many employers already know that our clients are excellent employees.
+Please contact us if you have job openings!

 ENGLISH INSTRUCTION

 Learning English is at the foundation of successful integration.
-IRIS provides several daily English classes for refugee and immigrant adults, including a Family Literacy program, which also serves these women’s youngest children by providing infant care and a preschool readiness class.
-These classes help women who previously hesitated to venture outside their homes due to traditional customs, lack of any English, and the need to care for young children.
+IRIS provides ESOL (English for nonnative speakers) classes for refugee and immigrant adults.
+The Family Literacy program helps women and young children by providing infant care and a preschool readiness class.
+These classes help women who previously hesitated to venture outside their homes because they need to care for young children.
 It unlocks the English-speaking world—and employment opportunities—for women and ultimately for the next generation.

 Immigration Legal Services

-In the process of fleeing their homelands, many refugees and asylum seekers are separated from family members, and remain apart for years; IRIS helps them reunite.
-Refugees are eligible for green cards one year after arrival and U.S. citizenship five years after arrival; IRIS’s legal staff helps with these applications.
-IRIS also offers representation to people seeking asylum who do not have the means to hire an attorney.
-Nationwide, asylum seekers with an attorney are five times more likely to be granted asylum than those without an attorney.
-IRIS also offers deportation defense to clients in immigration court proceedings who do not have the ability to hire an attorney.
-Immigration courts do not provide for public defenders and IRIS believes that every person has the right to representation in court, no matter their immigration status or country in which they were born.
+Many refugees and asylum seekers are separated from family members, and remain apart for years.
+IRIS helps them reunite.
+Refugees are eligible for green cards one year after arrival and U.S. citizenship five years after arrival; IRIS’ legal staff helps with these applications.
+IRIS offers deportation defense to clients in immigration court proceedings who do not have the ability to hire an attorney and who face persecution or physical harm if returned to their country.
+Immigration courts do not provide for public defenders.
+IRIS believes that every person has the right to representation in court, no matter their immigration status or country in which they were born.

 Education And Youth Services